SidduKutchula/TEXT-TRANSLATOR/README.md

 ---

-Made with 💜 and a lot of ✨ by developers for developers
+Made with 💜 and a lot of ✨ by Siddu Kutchula